Rali0s/MONARCH/README.md

 ## Browse downloaded Markdown files

-Use the Markdown reader to sort and view the downloaded ethical-hacking documents:
+Use the Markdown reader to sort and view the downloaded ethical-hacking documents from outside the dashboard as well:

 ```bash
 python scripts/md_reader.py